Voodoo People: Music videos

-The original music video for "Voodoo People", directed by Walter Stern and Russell Curtis, was filmed on location in Saint Lucia and featured Leeroy Thornhill as a voodoo priest.
+The original music video for "Voodoo People", directed by Walter Stern and Russell Curtis, was filmed on location in Saint Lucia, an island country in the eastern Caribbean, and featured Leeroy Thornhill as a voodoo priest.
 This version included scenes featuring real witch doctors, but these were cut because of problems with television censorship.
 A number of other more graphic versions of the video are available, one of them appearing in the Prodigy's Electronic Punks documentary.
 It was released in late July 1994 and was inspired by voodoo-related films such as Live and Let Die.
+"Voodoo People" was a Box Top on British music television channel The Box in October 1994.
+Same month, it received "prime break out" rotation on MTV Europe.

 Remixes and covers

 The song has been covered by Refused and British funk band 6ix Toys as well remixed by Pendulum (see Voodoo People (Pendulum Remix)) and other known and less known artists such as Eskimo, Alvaro and Shayning.
 Croatian cello duo 2Cellos have recorded an instrumental version for their album In2ition and have been performing it live on their subsequent tour.